-- Review your financial goals—and the investments that go along with them—to see if anything has changed.
+- Review your financial goals—and the investments that go along with them—to see if anything needs to change.

 - Get a tax break by saving in tax-advantaged accounts.

-- Protect yourself and loved ones with insurance and important paperwork like wills, health care proxies, and more.
+- Protect yourself and loved ones with insurance and important legal documents such as wills, health care proxies, and more.

-A midyear checkup can accomplish several things.
-You can stop and think about your financial goals, such as saving for retirement, a house, a child's education, or a financial cushion, and then make sure that you are investing appropriately for those goals.
-And while you are looking at your accounts, take care of "housekeeping" items too, like checking beneficiaries, which isn't complicated but can have serious consequences if neglected.
+That could accomplish several things.
+You can think about your financial goals, such as saving for retirement, a house, a child's education, or a financial cushion, and then make sure that you're investing appropriately for those goals.
+And while you're looking at your financial accounts, you can take care of "housekeeping" items such as checking beneficiaries, which isn't complicated and can have serious consequences if neglected.

 Here are 5 things to do in a midyear review.

 1. Review your financial goals

 You probably have several savings goals and accounts.
 Your midyear financial review should revisit each of your priorities.
 Since your ability to save may be affected by your spending, it can make sense to review your spending and see how it lines up with your plan.
 If expenses have gotten out of hand, look for ways to pare back.

 Read Viewpoints on Fidelity.com: 50/15/5: a spending and saving rule of thumb